Julie Martin (writer): 1990s

-Martin began her television career as a writer for the seventh season of legal drama LA Law in 1992.
+Martin began her television career as a writer for the seventh season of legal drama L.A.
+Law in 1992.
 She wrote or co-wrote six episodes for the season and was hired as a story editor for the eighth season in 1993 during which she wrote or co-wrote a further eight episodes.
 The series was canceled after completing its eighth season.
 Martin contributed to fourteen episodes in total as a writer.

 Following the conclusion of LA Law, Martin was hired as a story editor and writer for the third season of Homicide: Life on the Street in 1994.
 She co-wrote seven episodes for the third season.
 Staff writer Bonnie Mark wrote the teleplay for the episode "Fits Like a Glove" from a story by Martin and executive producer and show runner Tom Fontana.
 Mark, Fontana and Martin were nominated for a Writers Guild of America Award for episodic drama at the February 1996 ceremony for writing "Fits Like a Glove".
 She became a producer for the fourth season in 1995.

 In 1996, Martin collaborated with Fontana as a co-writer and producer on the television feature The Prosecutors.
 The project was co-written by Fontana and novelist Lynda La Plante.
 The film focused on a team of female prosecuting attorneys and starred Stockard Channing and Michelle Forbes.

 Martin became a supervising producer for the fifth season of Homicide in Fall 1996.
 She co-wrote ten episodes for the fifth season.
 She remained a supervising producer for the sixth season and wrote or co-wrote a further nine episodes.
 She was promoted again to co-executive producer for the seventh and final season in 1998.
 She contributed to a further four episodes as a writer for the season and in 1999 Martin, English and Simon won a Humanitas Prize in the 60 minutes category for their work on "Shades of Gray".
 Martin contributed to 32 episodes as a writer over the course of the series.